 The external network is connected to the firewall at the first network interface by connecting to the public Internet through the Internet Service Provider (ISP).

-The internal network is implemented by connecting to the second network interface and the DMZ network itself, which connects to the third network interface.
+The internal network is implemented by connecting to the second network interface and the DMZ network, which connects to the third network interface.
 Figure 1 shows the architecture of a DMZ-based network.

 figure 1

-Different firewall policies are set up to monitor the traffic exchanged between the Internet and the civilian network, the local network and the civilian network, and the local network and the Internet.
+Different firewall policies are set up to monitor the traffic exchanged between the Internet and the civilian network, the local and civilian networks, and the local network and the Internet.

-They are the Internet, and thus the connection of certain hosts to the local network is restricted to prevent unwanted connections to the Internet or local area network.
-Organizations are trying to implement a DMZ network between two firewalls for added security.
+They are the Internet, and thus, certain hosts’ connections to the local network are restricted to prevent unwanted connections to the Internet or the local area network.
+Organizations are implementing a DMZ network between two firewalls to enhance security.

-The above approach provides more security because it must go through two devices for an attacker to access the local LAN.
+The above approach provides more security because an attacker must pass through two devices to access the local LAN.

 How does a civilian network work?